Erik Gunnar Asplund at Drawing Matter

 Ground and first floor plans for this country house, in which Asplund combines vernacular with classical ideas, and irregular with formal planning.
 Signed September 1917, they are copied and further developed in measured execution plans from December, filed with elevations and site plan at MoMA.

-Erik Gunnar Asplund (1885–1940), Ground floor plans, Villa Snellman, Djursholm, Sweden, 1917.
+Erik Gunnar Asplund (1885–1940), ground floor plans, Villa Snellman, Djursholm, Sweden, 1917.
 Black ink on blue linen, 570 × 648 mm.
 DMC 1694.1.

-Erik Gunnar Asplund (1885–1940), First floor plans, roof design, Villa Snellman, Djursholm, Sweden, 1917–1918.
+Erik Gunnar Asplund (1885–1940), first floor plans, roof design, Villa Snellman, Djursholm, Sweden, 1917–1918.
 Black ink on blue linen, 570 × 648 mm.
 DMC 1694.2.

 A single sheet of exploratory sketch elevations for the possible extension of the 1840s neoclassical stock exchange on the northeast corner of Gustav Adolfs Square; apparently from early studies for the first in a number of unrealised competition schemes Asplund worked on for the extension and reordering of the north range of the square, with a rough sketch of an additional porticoed building, eventually woven into unrealised proposals from 1920.
 A number of related drawings are at CCA.